 - All emergency services including Police, Fire, Emergency Medical Services, and—for life safety matters only— Animal Control will continue regular operations.

 - The City’s contracted curbside trash and recycling collection will continue as regularly scheduled.
 Please note this does not include privately contracted dumpsters.

-- Mayor’s Center for City Services will be taking calls from 8:00AM to 8:00PM, seven days a week and will continue to address concerns submitted through the PVD311 app or website.
+- Mayor’s Center for City Services will continue to take calls from 8:30AM to 4:30PM, Monday-Friday, and will continue to address concerns submitted through the PVD311 app or website.

 The following city services and offices will REMAIN OPERATIONAL WITH LIMITATIONS:

 - Waterparks across the City with the exception of Fargnoli Park will open for Friday, June 26 from 12:00PM to 5:00PM Monday-Saturday.
 All bathrooms and concession stands will remain closed.

 - The Roger Williams Park Botanical Center and Museum of Natural History will open for Wednesday, July 1 on a limited basis and following recommended sanitation and social distancing guidelines.

 - All outdoor athletic fields, courts, and other sports facilities are open and available for organized youth and adult sports activities following social distancing guidelines, current group size restrictions in accordance with RIDEM and an approved permit.